 - Innovation: You need to constantly innovate your products and brand experience to be the ultimate work in progress.

-This is how great businesses like NastyGal and ModCloth were built.
-Which business model is for you?
 Be ambitious, yet realistic.
 If you’re looking to venture into Multi Brand E-commerce venture, just remember that your chances to build a profitable & sustainable business are very low, let alone your chance of being the next Amazon or Zappos.
-You must pick a business model that ensures enough profit margins that you are not only able to cover your costs but also make enough profits to ensure long term growth of your business.
+You must pick a business model that ensures enough profit margins that you are not only able to cover your costs but also make enough profits to ensure long-term growth of your business.
 That’s why we recommend most of our clients to go for a Proprietary Products Business Model; because even if you don’t become the next NastyGal or ModCloth, you can still build a profitable & sustainable business.

 I am the Founder at ILoveFashionRetail, where we design & develop e-commerce websites & mobile apps for fashion retailers.
 We also help fashion brands grow their online sales & traffic.
 My essays are featured at Forbes, Moz, Fairchild, FIT and more.
 Contact me.